ISI-MIP/isipedia-author/README.md

 and world numbers with a single or a few templates.
 We encourage you to use this system but you may also use your own code to generate the country-specific markdown reports.

+## Typical workflow

+First of all, you need to contact the isipedia editorial team and agree upon a generic article structure (where all numbers and other variable entries are replaced by <XY>).
+In a second step, you might work on the data crunching and template writing to generate country reports with actual numbers.

+- clone this repository or download the latest tar-archive
+- edit the config file, data script and report template for your study
+- run the test script on one example country (and/or world) and fix any issues that arise
+- run the main script on all countries (or possibly skip to next step)
+- submit your author directory to the isipedia editorial team and provide feedback until the data is publication ready
+- proof-read the result on isipedia.org

 ## Technical requirements for a study: the data cube structure